 Students may progress from a developed narrative of change(s) with complex reasoning supported by a range of accurate and detailed factual knowledge and understanding.
 For example, an explanation of different impacts/consequences of change in the broader historical context.
-For example, with the growth of towns the townsfolk grew in number and were led by burgesses.
-Lincoln, for example, had 970 burgesses.
-These were the merchants and craftsmen who made a living from business.
-They set up guilds to ensure high standards of work and protect their livelihood and reputation.
-Citizens had legal protections and freedom of movement unlike villeins.
-So a social hierarchy started in towns, with merchants and lawyers at the top and craftsmen in the middle.
-Towns under the Normans became more of a very different social and economic unit compared with Anglo-Saxon villages.
+For example, the relationship between the King and the church was affected because the relationship changed.
+William I sent wealth of the English church back to Normandy as a reward for their prayers and support during the Conquest but also spent large amounts of money rebuilding the Cathedrals of England after the Conquest.
+Later Norman Kings clashed with the church over who had more power.
+The superiority of church or state was an issue in the Investiture controversy and the Norman kings expected newly appointed bishops to pay homage to them.
+Archbishop Anselm refused this in 1103 and was exiled.
+The threat of excommunication forced the king to agree in 1107 but Norman kings were determined to keep the national church under their control and not subject to external Papal control.
 Level 3: Developed analysis of change(s) 5-6 Answer is presented in a structured and well-ordered narrative/account that demonstrates a range of accurate knowledge and understanding that is relevant to the question Extends Level 2.